kwalczak80/melting-gerry/README.md

     Describe the game rules in a very simple way and ensure the user has easy access to read them.
 * **Implementation**

-    When the user selects to read the game instructions by pressing the “I” key in the main menu, a new screen in the console will be displayed with the rules of the game.
+    When the user selects to read the game instructions by pressing the **I** key in the main menu, a new screen in the console will be displayed with the rules of the game.
 * **Testing**

-    Tests have been conducted numerous times to ensure that the game rules are displayed correctly after pressing the "I" key from the main menu.
+    Tests have been conducted numerous times to ensure that the game rules are displayed correctly after pressing the **I** key from the main menu.
 In addition, many of my friends who were testing this game confirmed that the game rules are explained very well in a clear and very understandable form.
 * **Result**

     The game instructions are explained very well and they are easily accessible.